Manatees - Mr Lewis

-Maths and English homework is given out on Fridays and should be completed and returned by the following Tuesday.
-In addition, on each Monday Year 5 are given a list of differentiated spellings to be learned before a test on the Friday.
+Maths and English homework is given out on Fridays and should be completed and returned on Seesaw by the following Wednesday.
+In addition, on each Monday, Year 5 are given a list of differentiated spellings to be learned before a test on the Friday.

 Swimming and PE

 In Year 5, swimming is a compulsory part of the curriculum and offers children the chance to develop confidence in this important skill alongside their peers.
 However, the school swimming service has been suspended due to the Covid-19 pandemic.
 As soon as the service resumes, we will inform parents.